bvarlamo/bvarlamo/README.md

 <h3> 👨🏻‍💻 About Me </h3>

+I am a Junior Linux System Administrator with hands-on experience building and managing Linux-based infrastructure through personal projects, including reverse proxies, high-availability PostgreSQL clusters, monitoring, and backups.
+I have experience in 24/7 datacenter operations, performing incident triage and hardware support.
+I built my engineering foundation at 42 school, where I completed extensive projects in system programming and full-stack development.

-I soon will graduate from 42 Wolfsburg, a software engineering school with project-based peer-to-peer learning education model, known for its rigorous and immersive curriculum.
+42 Wolfsburg, a software engineering school with project-based peer-to-peer learning education model, known for its rigorous and immersive curriculum.
 Throughout my time at 42, I developed a strong foundation in computer science and a passion for problem-solving.
 In 42 I learned C and basics of C++, docker, PostgreSQL, TypeScript, NestJS.
 Developed simple software using classic algorithms, discovered access to the file system, and learned management of the UNIX process.
 Also a simple first approach to network architecture as well as system administration.

 <h3>🛠 Tech Stack</h3>

-- 💻 &nbsp; C | C++
+- 💻 &nbsp; Linux | C | C++
 - 🔧 &nbsp; Git